As an affiliate, we earn from qualifying purchases made on our website.

-Beginner and high-handicap golfers usually don’t want to (or need to) spend a bunch of money on their clubs.
-The good news is that you can get some pretty decent stuff without breaking the bank, and in this post, we’ll talk a bit about wedges from a newer golf brand, Stix Golf.
+Beginner and high handicap golfers usually don’t want to (or need to) spend a bunch of money on clubs.
+The good news is that you can get some pretty decent stuff without breaking the bank, and in this post, we’ll talk about some wedges from a newer golf brand, Stix Golf.

 Gap Wedge | Sand Wedge | Lob Wedge | |